z-Ash-z/GameOfLife-py/README.md

 # Conway's Game of life

+## What does this project do?

+This project simulates Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
+It demonstrates how complex patterns and behaviors can emerge from simple rules applied to a grid of cells over successive generations.

 Conway's algorithm tried to simulate three scenarios for life: Underpopulation, Stasis and Overpopulation.

 - Underpopulation - A live cell with fewer than two live neighbours.